Rahul NAIR, et al.

 laminate membranes.
 The graphene oxide laminates and laminate

-membranes of the invention comprise stacks of individual graphene
+membranes of the invention comprise stacks of individual

-graphene oxide.
-Although the flakes are predominantly monolayer
+monolayer graphene oxide.
+Although the flakes are predominantly

-oxide.
-Thus, it may be that at least 75% by weight of the graphene
+few-layer graphene oxide.
+Thus, it may be that at least 75% by

-oxide is in the form of monolayer graphene oxide flakes, or it may
+weight of the graphene oxide is in the form of monolayer

-be that at least 85% by weight of the graphene oxide is in the
+of the graphene oxide is in the form of monolayer graphene oxide

-form of monolayer graphene oxide flakes (e.g. at least 95 %, for
+flakes (e.g. at least 95 %, for example at least 99% by weight

-example at least 99% by weight of the graphene oxide is in the
+of the graphene oxide is in the form of monolayer graphene oxide

-up of two- or few- layer graphene oxide.
-Without wishing to be
+flakes) with the remainder made up of two- or few- layer

-bound by theory, it is believed that water and solutes pass
+believed that water and solutes pass through capillary-like

-graphene oxide laminate membranes leads to the remarkable
+membranes leads to the remarkable selectivity observed as well

-selectivity observed as well as the remarkable speed at which the
+as the remarkable speed at which the ions permeate through the

-ions permeate through the laminate structure.
+laminate structure.

 [0082] Graphene oxide flakes are two dimensional heterogeneous

-macromolecules containing both hydrophobic 'graphene' regions and
+macromolecules containing both hydrophobic 'graphene' regions

-(e.g. epoxide, carboxylate groups, carbonyl groups, hydroxyl
+functionality (e.g. epoxide, carboxylate groups, carbonyl

-groups)
+groups, hydroxyl groups)

 [0083] In one illustrative example, the graphene oxide laminate